apify/proxy-chain/README.md

 });
 ```

-## A different approach to `502 Bad Gateway`
+## Error status codes

-`502` status code is not comprehensive enough.
+The `502 Bad Gateway` HTTP status code is not comprehensive enough.
 Therefore, the server may respond with `590-599` instead:

 ### `590 Non Successful`